lyleresnick/lyleresnick.github.io/_drafts/Solving-a-Complex-iOS-TableView-with-Test-Driven-VIPER.md

 Note that the properties are not marked `private`.
 This is due to the fact that swift properties are not key-value coding compliant unless they are inherited from `NSObject`.
 Tests win over encapsulation.

-Knowing that I want to set the ViewController's presenter to a Presenter, I write the following test, which of course cannot compile because there is no code.
+Knowing that I want to set the ViewController's `presenter` to a Presenter, I write the following test, which of course will not compile because there is no code.

 ```swift
     func test_Configure_SetsControllersPresenter() {